gracewanjou/Yelp_ML-Project/README.md

-# hello-world
+# Yelp
 practice creating a new repository
-#BCIT student graduating from ADA in spring 2019
+#BCIT student soon graduating from Data Analytics program